mxdws/singlepageinfo/index.md

 I listened to this podcast from the betting company Pinnacle, but the guy that was interviewed was an American called Andrew Mack who makes sports models on which to base his betting.
 I'm not so interested in the betting side of it but the idea of modelling to find patterns in runs of sports results interests me.

 Anyway, this fella - Andrew Mack has - written a book called [Statistical Sports Models in Excel](https://www.amazon.co.uk/Statistical-Sports-Models-Excel-Andrew-ebook/dp/B07SPWLYQJ/ref=sr_1_1?keywords=andrew+mack+sports&qid=1574860267&sr=8-1).
 This sounded good to me because it attacks a subject that I'm interested in, using a familiar tool like Excel.
 If I could have asked for a book for someone to write to explore this subject, I'd probably have written this title.
-I haven't actually read it but I would hope that explores:
+I haven't actually read it but I would hope that it explores:

  * Statistical models
  * The concepts of statistics that you'd need to explore any type of dataset